 Please include a detailed description of each type of other income on the line provided or on an attached sheet.
-Do not include any amount in Column B except net operating loss (NOL) carryforwards, winnings from other states' lotteries, and recoveries of items deducted in prior years.
+Do not include any amount in Column B except net operating loss (NOL) carryforwards, other states' gambling and lottery winnings, and recoveries of items deducted in prior years.

-- If your business net operating loss (NOL) was - from a partnership or an S corporation, complete the PST Worksheet on Page 6 to figure the amount to include. - from a business you conducted entirely in Illinois, do not include this amount. - from a business you conducted inside and outside Illinois, figure the non-Illinois portion on the IAF Worksheet, Page 6, and include the amount from Line 5 of the worksheet.
+- If your business net operating loss (NOL) was - from a partnership or an S corporation, complete the PST Worksheet on Page 6 to figure the amount to include. - from a business you conducted entirely in Illinois, do not include this amount. - from a business you conducted inside and outside Illinois, figure the non-Illinois portion on the IAF Worksheet, Page 5, and include the amount from Line 5 of the worksheet.